MKSuperCoder/Elevens/README.md

+Summary:
+This is an card game where you have to choose cards that add up to 11.
+Challenge:
+It was hard to write the logic of the game because I'm not familiar with card games.
+I tried to make it as simple as possible

+Instructions:
+1. Download the file onto your computer
+2. Run the main.cs file
+3. A menu will be displayed
+4. Type a number to select options

 Update
 - Added a main menu with options
 - When the user chooses "Play Turn", they now stay in that mode until: